Content |

 Food

 The biggest problem of this species is food.
 In fact, this species only consumes lizards, arboreal amphibians and, more rarely, rodents in nature.
 In captivity, imported animals are more difficult and generally only accept lizards.
 From time to time they accept small mice, but they cannot be their only food.
-Captive-born specimens are sometimes less fussy, but it is advisable to breed a kind of small lizards “easy” to counteract the rejection of rodents.
+Captive-born specimens are sometimes less fussy, but it is advisable to breed a species of "easy" small lizards to counteract the rejection of rodents.
 A vitamin supplement is administered once a week through the dam (subcutaneous injection to the dam).

 Reproduction